CSGuides/grad-job-guide/_deciding/timelines.md

 - Many <font color="green">official offers</font> will require answers before
   you have heard all of your offers, conducted all of your interviews (such as Purdue for Wes or NC State or UNM for Claire), or even received all of your interview invitations.
-CMU called to invite Claire to interview <i>after she had concluded what she thought was her last interview (WUSTL).</i>  You may be forced into the uncomfortable position of rejecting a "known good" offer in favor of only the potential of a better offer later.
+CMU called to invite Claire to interview *after she had concluded what she thought was her last interview (WUSTL).*  You may be forced into the uncomfortable position of rejecting a "known good" offer in favor of only the potential of a better offer later.
 This can be scary, and if you get the one job you really want you should take it, but Claire notes the